claymager/idris2-pkgs/README.md

 #### Creating the package file

 Provided they exist on GitHub, most packages can be specified in [TOML](https://toml.io/en/).
+Documentation on the schema is [here](./doc/callToml.md).

 As an example, let's look the testing library [`hedgehog`](https://github.com/stefan-hoeck/idris2-hedgehog).